sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 * A Semaphore in Java is a Thread Synchronization construct that controls access to the shared resource with the help of counters.
 * We can use a semaphore to avoid race conditions (when semaphore(1) its like  Synchronized keyword).
 * Semaphore is JAVA class from **_java.util.concurrent_** package
-* With Semaphore we can define number of Threads that can run at the same time.
+* With Semaphore we can define number of Threads (permits) that can run at the same time.
 * For example :
 	* if we have [**MyThread**](#-) class that Implement runnable.
 We create 5 Threads  of MyThread and run all 5 of them [thread.start()](#-). </br>
 but we want to allow only 3 threads at the same time.</br>